swiftlang/swift-evolution/proposals/nnnn-box.md

 }

 extension Box where Value: ~Copyable {
+  /// Dereferences the box allowing for in-place reads and writes to the stored
+  /// `Value`.
+  public var value: Value {
+    borrow
+    mutate
+  }

   /// Consumes the box and returns the instance of `Value` that was within the
   /// box.
   public consuming func consume() -> Value

-  /// Dereferences the box allowing for in-place reads and writes to the stored
-  /// `Value`.
-  public subscript() -> Value
 }

 extension Box where Value: ~Copyable {